nathansegers/01_FastAPI/Readme.md

 - Also make sure there is a method called `sayHello()` on the class which will say something base on the name of the bird or user.

+---
 ### Adding routes
 - In `main.py` add a few birds and a user.
-You can use the JSON file of the birds to read all of them in.
-We will later use this to seed the database.
+You can use the JSON file of the birds to read all of them in. *We can later use this to seed the database.*

+    - Just read in the JSON file and load it in a variable `birds`

 - Add a route to GET the list of birds
 - Add a route to GET the list of users.